gregg-miskelly/eShopOnWeb/README.md

+# SlowWebApi branch changes

+This is a fork of https://github.com/dotnet-architecture/eShopOnWeb.

+The changes in this branch introduce a slow web API that the site's main page will call into.

+To run:
+1. Right click on the solution and bring up properties
+2. Under 'Startup Project' -
+    * Change to multiple startup projects
+    * Change the 'Web' project to 'Start'
+    * Change the 'WebApi' project to 'Start without debugging'

+There is more info below if you want to change the project to run against a real database.

 # Microsoft eShopOnWeb ASP.NET Core Reference Application

 Sample ASP.NET Core reference application, powered by Microsoft, demonstrating a single-process (monolithic) application architecture and deployment model.
 If you're new to .NET development, read the [Getting Started for Beginners](https://github.com/dotnet-architecture/eShopOnWeb/wiki/Getting-Started-for-Beginners) guide.